Now Playing

 Disgaea 3: Absence Of Justice

-I am at Chapter 5 - Grand War.
+I am at Chapter 7 - An Eye For An Eye.

 (u)